ElOceanografo/FactorLoadingMatrices.jl/README.md

 [![Build Status](https://github.com/eloceanografo/FactorLoadingMatrices.jl/workflows/CI/badge.svg)](https://github.com/eloceanografo/FactorLoadingMatrices.jl/actions)

 This is a lightweight package to construct loading matrices for probabilistic [factor analysis](https://en.wikipedia.org/wiki/Factor_analysis) and dimensionality reduction.
-If you just need traditional factor analysis, that's available in [MultivariateStats.jl])https://github.com/JuliaStats/MultivariateStats.jl).
+If you just need traditional factor analysis, that's available in [MultivariateStats.jl](https://github.com/JuliaStats/MultivariateStats.jl).
 However, if you are

-## Factor analysis and Loading Matrices
+## Factor analysis and loading matrices
 Factor analysis is a statistical method where  *n*-dimensional vector-valued variables **x** are represented as linear combination *m*-dimensional vectors of "factors" **f**.
 This linear combination is specified by an *n × m* loading matrix *L*,

 <img src="https://render.githubusercontent.com/render/math?math=\mathbf{x}_i = L \mathbf{f}_i">,

-where *i* indexes the observations.
+where *i* indexes each observation.
 If we collect all observations of **x** and **f** in the columns of matrices *X* and *F*, we can write the system as

 <img src="https://render.githubusercontent.com/render/math?math={X = L F}">.

-This representation is useful when the elements of **x** are correlated with each other, so most of their variability can be captured using a small number of factors.
+Factor analysis is useful when the elements of **x** are correlated with each other, so most of their variability can be captured using a small number of factors.
 That means we can set *m < n*, and that *L* will be a rectangular matrix with more rows than columns.

-There is no unique way to do this decomposition, but we would like the columns of *L* to be linearly independent.
-One simple way to enforce this is to set all entries above the diagonal to be zero.  `FactorLoadingMatrices` exports two functions that can be used to construct matrices with this property:
+There is no unique way to do this decomposition, but we want all the columns of *L* to be linearly independent.
+A simple way to enforce this requirement is to set all entries above the diagonal to zero.  `FactorLoadingMatrices` exports two functions for constructing matrices with this property:

 * `nnz_loading(nx, nfactor)` calculates the number of nonzero entries in a lower-triangular matrix with size `(nx, nfactor)`.
 * `loading_matrix(values, nx, nfactor)` arranges the numers in the vector `values` in the lower triangle of the matrix with the specified size.

-The following example shows how they are used.
+The following example shows how to use them.
 ```julia
 julia> using FactorLoadingMatrices